igorkasyanchuk/active_storage_validations/README.md

 In some cases, Active Storage Validations provides variables to help you customize messages:

-The "content_type_invalid" key has two variables that you can use, a variable named "content_type" containing the content type of the send file and a variable named "authorized_type" containing the list of authorized content types.
+The "content_type_invalid" key has two variables that you can use, a variable named "content_type" containing the content type of the send file and a variable named "authorized_types" containing the list of authorized content types.

 The variables are not used by default to leave the choice to the user.